-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical and neurological exam will be done.
 Genetic testing can often confirm the diagnosis.
-Your doctor may also do tests to rule out other conditions like autism.
+Your doctor may also do tests to rule out other conditions, like autism.

 Some symptoms of Rett syndrome are similar to those of autism.
 Children with autism, who are more often boys, do not maintain person-to-person contact.
 Most girls with Rett syndrome, though, prefer human contact to focusing on inanimate objects.
 These differences may give the first clue in diagnosing Rett syndrome.

 Physical and developmental symptoms can often lead your doctor to a Rett syndrome diagnosis.